-We didn’t want to drill any holes in our walls, so we use all spring-loaded gates.
-We even bought these little guys to help protect our walls.
+We didn’t want to drill any holes into our walls, so we used all spring-loaded gates for both the up and downstairs.

 We went with this little number for our upstairs gate.
 You can adjust the springs to fit so it worked with our baseboards and our pillar.
 Jon adjusted the springs perfectly (I tried to do it myself, and that didn’t work out so well), so I don’t worry at all when Corey goes and shakes on the gate like a monkey in a cage.
 It’s super secure!
 It is NOT auto-closing like our downstairs gate, however, so you do have to make sure you lock it in.